 interests, talents, and needs.Early Childhood, Elementary, & Middle

-Head Start: Offered at 9 in-county sites Click HERE for more information.
-The phone number for the Head Start office is 834-820-3497.
+Head Start: Offered at 9 in-county sites.
+Learn about the application process or contact the Head Start office at 834-820-3497.

-Pre-School Programs for Children with Disabilities Admission: Children with diagnosed disabilities; Click HERE for more information, Phone: 843-899-8890
+Pre-School Programs for Children with Disabilities Admission: Children with diagnosed disabilities; Learn about the services offered or call us for more information at 843-899-8890.

-Child Development Education Programs: Offered at 16 Berkeley County sites; Admission: 4-years-old, application, eligibility guidelines; Click HERE for more information or contact your neighborhood elementary school for nearest program & application process.
+Child Development Education Programs: Offered at 16 Berkeley County sites; Admission: 4-years-old, application, eligibility guidelines; Learn about the program or contact your neighborhood elementary school for nearest program & application process.